QData/FastSK/docs/1start/support.md

 How can I contribute to FastSK?
 ============================================

-*This documentation page is adapted from [FastSK Github CONTRIBUTING.md](https://github.com/QData/FastSK/blob/master/CONTRIBUTING.md). for detailed information on contributing*

 We welcome contributions from all members of the community– and there are lots of ways to help without editing the code!
 Answering questions, helping others, reaching out and improving the documentations are immensely valuable to the